bonomani/devmon/docs/TEMPLATES.md

   - There is only **one** `value`

 Notes:
-- The terminology surrounding OIDs can be confusiong as the term `OID` is used to refer to the `target OID`, the `numeric OID` and also the `index`.
+- The terminology surrounding OIDs can be confusiong as the term `OID` is abused as used to refer to any variable like the `target OID`, the `numeric OID`, the `index`: This is conveniant, but probably not compliant to the SNMP definition.
 - If a `non-repeater` OID does not end with `.0`, indicating it is not a real SNMP scalar, retrieving it results in getting the parent OID that is of type `repeater`.
 This behavior is part of SNMP's design...